Trams in Nuremberg: Rolling stock

 As of 2019, Nuremberg operates a fleet of 48 trams.
 In 2018, VAG borrowed one Avenio T1 from Munich, as well as one Bombardier Flexity Classic from Kraków in preparation for a tender for new trams.
 In November 2019, VAG ordered 12 Avenio trams from Siemens Mobility, with an option for 75 more, and entry into service scheduled for 2022.
+The first Avenio entered regular operations on December 21, 2022.